sillsdev/TheCombine/deploy/README.md

        ```

   1. Now you can run the setup-target.sh to install the required packages.
 Use ```192.168.56.10``` as the target IP address.

-## Roles ##

-If you need to create a playbook to run individual roles, the following roles are available in this project.

-  **ansible-depends** - installs the packages required to run subsequent Ansible
-  modules

-  **headless** - sets configuration options that make sense when the device will be used as a headless node.
-It currently updates the ```grub``` configuration so that there is not a 30 second wait during bootup when Ubuntu is installed with the Logical Volume Manager.
-This is intended for a Server installation.

-  **nodejs** - installs node.js, npm, and yarn

-  **setup_apache** - installs the apache2 web server

-  **setup_application** - installs TheCombine application from the ```build``` directory.
-The application must be built first; it is not built by the ansible playbook.

-  **setup_dotnet_core** - installs the ASP.NET Core 2.2 Runtime.
-It does *not* install the SDK.

-  **setup_mongodb** - installs the MongoDB database (from mongodb.org, *not* the Ubuntu package) and installs it as a service

-  **wifi_ap** - sets up the wifi interface as a wifi access point (hotspot)